107-systems/l3xz_mapping/README.md

 ### recorder

-Records waypoints according to Elrob log format with Unix timestamp and WSG84 coordinates with images of the artifacts.
+Records waypoints according to ELROB log format with Unix timestamp and WSG84 coordinates with images of the artifacts.
 Also a track containing all waypoints can be published (e.g. for plotting).
 All the logs are based on an initial startpoint.

 #### Service clients